W7k-J/W7k-J.github.io/Terms.md

 This website is independent of Autodesk, Inc. and is not sponsored, endorsed, or affiliated with, Autodesk, Inc. Autodesk Revit is a product that is wholly owned by Autodesk.
 Any reference to Revit on this site is made acknowledging this ownership.
 Refer to Autodesk's own website and product pages for specific trademark and copyright information.
 Please visit www.autodesk.com to buy Revit or to get more information.

+### Autodesk Developer Network (ADN)

+I am a member of Autodesk Developer Network.

+"The Autodesk Developer Network was created for desktop software developers seeking proven tools and technologies to extend Autodesk products and technologies.
+The ADN program helps developers use Autodesk's large investments and expertise in design, engineering, and media and entertainment platform technologies" from https://www.autodesk.com/developer-network/overview

+In short it means that I have an access to, and right to use, Autodesk Software for development purposes.

 ### Terms and conditions

 ### Licence regarding contents